 “Oh hey, it is!
 It’s just like—I mean, the pieces are different, but it’s chess, it is!”

 The Drake snarled and batted Erin’s hands away.

-“It’s a chess board.
-Unless it’s made out of gold—which it’s not, it’s made out of stone—it’s about as expensive as that food you sold me.
+“It’s a chess board made out of wood.
+Unless it’s made out of gold—which it’s not—it’s about as expensive as that food you sold me.
 So I guess you’re selling this for three gold coins, too?”

 “Are you a player of chess, Human?
 If so, why don’t we bet on a game?”

 Erin raised one eyebrow.